Data Management Challenges for Internet-scale 3D Search Engines: Data Collection

 \subsection{File Formats}

-A large number of file formats are available for 3D models \cite{McHenry2008}.
-For instance, models intended for use in 3D printing are often saved in the popular STL file format \cite{Szilvasi-Nagy2003} that represents 3D objects as simple triangle meshes.
-Formats such as STEP or IGES present solid bodies with geometric primitives that preserve the intended shape to a higher degree of accuracy and are commonly used to exchange models between CAD platforms.
-File formats that support \textit{computer-aided design} (``CAD'') tasks are based on proprietary constructive geometry data that preserves the design history of the model so that the geometry can be accurately rendered; an example of this is the SLDPRT file format used by SolidWorks \cite{Lombard2019}.
+Many different file formats have been created for 3D models \citep{McHenry2008}.
+For instance, models intended for use in additive manufacturing (i.e., 3D printing) are invariably saved in the popular STL file format \citep{Szilvasi-Nagy2003} that represents 3D objects as triangle meshes.
+Wavefront's OBJ is a mesh-based format that is widely used in video games due to its support for materials and textures.
+Some file formats, like Autodesk Filmbot's FBX, can store animation and rigging information in addition to 3D geometry.
+File formats that support \textit{computer-aided design} (``CAD'') tasks are based on proprietary constructive geometry data that preserves the design history of the model; an example of this is the SLDPRT file format used by SolidWorks \citep{Lombard2019}.
+Formats such as STEP or IGES represent solid bodies with geometric primitives that provide a high degree of accuracy, making them useful for exchanging models between CAD platforms.

-Diversity of file formats poses significant challenges for geometric search.
-Many techniques for shape similarity generally assume that a single data representation is utilized for the entire database.
-A search engine could solve this problem by supporting a small number of file formats.
-However, Thangs gives users the option of uploading their own models for either hosting or for use in 3DSS.
-Supporting a tiny number of file formats would be a major drawback in terms of usability and uptake.
+Diversity of file formats can be a significant challenge for geometric search, as many techniques for shape similarity assume that datasets contain artifacts in a single, canonical file format.
+A search engine could restrict itself to handling a small number of popular file formats.
+However, the Thangs search engine is also a content hosting system that allows users to upload their own models; supporting a small set of file formats would be a major drawback in terms of usability and uptake.

-In order to make the problem tractable Physna converts 3D model files into a (canonical) triangle mesh format using industry-standard libraries.
-This strategy has several drawbacks.
-First, file format conversion often results in a loss of information that can eliminate key details \cite{McHenry2009}.
-Second, the libraries used for file conversion evolve over time; different versions of a library may utilize different meshing algorithms or different levels of numerical precision.
-Third, a model can have different outputs depending on conversion parameters.
-Fourth, a model might be available in several different file formats, leading to potential duplication in the database layer if the converted versions are not identical.
-Fifth, tessellation of assemblies is often problematic.
+Physna handles diverse file formats by converting 3D models into a canonical triangle mesh format with the use of a third party file-conversion library (see also \citep{Kim2020}).
+This choice affects its web crawling strategy as well---Physna's web crawlers will choose STL over other file formats, if given the option.
+This preference for STL files is reflected in Figure \ref{fig:file_format_dist}, which shows file formats for a dataset of 7 million models.
+About 2 million models represented in STL form are available from OEM sites in other formats, with STEP, SLDPRT, and OBJ being common alternatives.
+Models intended for 3D printing are usually available only in STL format.